waneco/Media-Compressor/README.md

 ## Contributing

-Contributions are welcome!
-Please see the `CONTRIBUTING.md` file for guidelines.
+This project is provided as-is for personal use, and contributions are not actively managed.
+If you find the project useful and wish to adapt or improve it, feel free to fork the repository.
+Issues are not guaranteed to be monitored or addressed.

 ## Disclaimer

 This tool modifies media files.
 Always test the tool on a backup before running it on important data.
+This tool is designed with the premise of saving media in a different location; however, please ensure that your use case aligns with this functionality.